mollywilliams/grace-notes.github.io/_topics/babylon.md

 ##II.
 Name

 The oldest attested extrabiblical name is the Sumerian ká-dingir-ki (usually written ká-dingir-ra, “gate of god”).
 This may have been atranslation of the more commonly used later Babylonian *Bāb-ilī*, of which an etymology based on Heb *bālal*, “confused,” is given in Gen 11:9.
 Throughout the OT and NT, Babylon stands theologically for the community that is anti-God.
 Rarely from 2100 b.c. and frequently in the 7th cent Babylon is called TIN.TIR.KI, “wood (trees) of life,” and from the latter period also.
 E.KI, “canal zone (?).”
-Other names applied to at least part of the city were *ŠU.AN.NA*, “hand of heaven” or “high-walled (?),” and the Heb *šēšaḵ* ([Jer.
-25:26; 51:41] (https://www.biblegateway.com/passage/?search=Jer.+25%3A26%3B+51%3A41)), which is usually interpreted as a coded form (Athbash) by which *š* = *b*, etc. The proposed equation with *ŠEŠ.KU* in a late king list has been questioned, since this could be read equally well as (É).URU.KU.
+Other names applied to at least part of the city were *ŠU.AN.NA*, “hand of heaven” or “high-walled (?),” and the Heb *šēšaḵ* (Jer.
+25:26; 51:41), which is usually interpreted as a coded form (Athbash) by which *š* = *b*, etc. The proposed equation with *ŠEŠ.KU* in a late king list has been questioned, since this could be read equally well as (É).URU.KU.

 ##III.
 Early History